Trans World Airlines: 1992 bankruptcy

 Tillinghast's analysis overlooked the possible implications of the transpacific industry and the specialized air freight market.
 Based on available reports, there are allegations that he purportedly articulated the perspective that the Pacific area and the freight business exhibit a deficiency in financial performance.
 The primary aim of their endeavor was to diminish the scale of the airline to achieve financial sustainability.

 Airline deregulation hit TWA hard in the 1980s.
 TWA had badly neglected domestic U.S. expansion at a time when the newly deregulated domestic market was growing quickly.
 TWA's holding company, Trans World Corporation, spun off the airline, which then became starved for capital.
 The airline briefly considered selling itself to renowned corporate raider Frank Lorenzo in the 1980s, but ended up selling to yet another corporate raider, Carl Icahn, in 1985.
 Under Icahn's direction, many of its most profitable assets were sold to competitors, much to the detriment of TWA.
 Icahn was eventually ousted in 1993, though not before the airline was forced to file for bankruptcy on January 31, 1992.

-Negotiations continued until a deal was reached on 24 Aug.
-1992.
+Negotiations continued until a deal was reached on August 24, 1992.
 In that deal, Icahn had to pay TWA $150 million, the employees reduced compensation by 15% over the next three years, and the creditors forgave $1 billion in debt.
 When TWA emerged from bankruptcy in Nov.
 1993, employees owned 45% of the company.
 Jeffrey H. Erickson took over as president in 1994, moved its headquarters to St. Louis, and sponsored the Trans World Dome.
+The airline had announced plans to move the headquarters to St. Louis in 1993.